frkr/tesseract-ui/.github/ISSUE_TEMPLATE/02-feature_request.md

 assignees: []
 ---

-Notice: You can write this issue in any language, our system will translate.
+Notice: You can write this issue in any language, our system will translate it.

 ## Descricao